 Just because your rules say 'model rules' at the top doesn't mean they are still the model rules - many organisations who started with the model rules have made changes to the model rules over time (but may not have changed the document title).

-The fact sheets explain the steps involved in changing an incorporated association's rules including information about:
+Our fact sheets explain the steps involved in changing an incorporated association's rules or constitution and address the questions:

 - what is a constitution and is this the same as 'rules' or 'articles'?

-- why would an organisation need to change its constitution?
+- why would your association need to change its constitution?

 Select the state or territory where your organisation will be based and download the relevant fact sheet: